kae3g/mantraOS/CONTRIBUTING.md

 # 🌱 Contributing to MantraOS

+🔙 Return to the Dragon's Front Door: [README.md](README.md)
+🔗 For technical companions: see [CONTRIBUTING-tech.md](CONTRIBUTING-tech.md)

 Welcome, dear friend 🐉✨

 Whether you are a child, a parent, a teacher, a seeker, an artist, or a developer — there is space for you here.